 A motorcycle insurance policy does not include compensation for incidents or damages that are suffered abroad by default, such as while riding your motorcycle with your friends as part of a convoy heading up north into Vietnam or Laos.
 The policy is usually designed to work only within Malaysia, as it adheres to local laws and regulations specifically.

-Some motorcycle insurance providers, like AIG, are able to slightly extend the area that is protected by your policy — allowing you to submit claims for damages suffered while in Brunei or Singapore as well.
+Some motorcycle insurance providers, like AIG, can slightly extend the area that is protected by your policy — allowing you to submit claims for damages suffered while in Brunei or Singapore as well.
 You can also purchase add-ons to your policy to increase the number of areas or countries in which your policy can be used.
-This is something that you should definitely clarify with your insurance agent when purchasing your policy.
+This is something that you should clarify with your insurance agent when purchasing your policy.